MP2024/UWGD_2026/README.md

 If Rscript is not loaded on the machine, one may engage in using online RStudio (either [NGS Course RStudio Server]{https://ngs-course.behavio.dev/} or run own at [Posit Cloud]{https://ngs-course.behavio.dev/}) and perform the _Rscript.R_ there.

 ### Rscript.R
 This script takes the _combined.tsv_ file and creates a _DPplot.png_ file with boxplots (log y axis) showing the differences in DP between trnsitions and transversions.
+It is comprised of two section:

+#### 1. Uploading a Dataframe
+This section uploads data from _combined.tsv_ as a dataframe _d_.

+#### 2. Plotting
+This section creates the boxplot and saves it as _DPplot.png_.